dwheelerau/marsupial-contained/README.md

 # Marsupial-contained
 A docker image of marsupial.ai for aussie-centric camera trap data automation.
-If you are new to docker I've created a [guide](https://github.com/dwheelerau/docker-guide) for running these on windows.
+If you are using windows you first need to install the Docker Desktop app, this [guide](https://github.com/dwheelerau/docker-guide) for instructions.
+If you are using Linux just install docker using your package manager and follow the terminal options below (you may need to add `sudo` to the commmands.

 ## Introduction
 This repo creates a docker image that allows users to run [Marsupial.au](https://github.com/Sydney-Informatics-Hub/marsupial) in a system agnostic way.
 I have also created a `prediction_batch.py` script that batch processes images contained in a target directory.
 The script also creates a CSV file of output information and automatically generates images with BBOX information for trouble shooting.
 Some more information about my marsupial.ai fork can be found [here](https://github.com/dwheelerau/marsupial.git).